eagle840/katacoda-labs/sql/intro.md

 # Intro to SQL on docker.

-In this lab we'll be using Docker to setup a mySQL server, do some admin tasks and queries.
+In this lab we'll be using Docker to setup a mySQL server, do some admin tasks combined with docker compose.S